excsn/rzmq/core/API_REFERENCE.md

         *   Sends a message (`Msg`) according to the socket's specific messaging pattern.
 For multi-part messages, ensure `MsgFlags::MORE` is set on all but the last part.
     *   `pub async fn recv(&self) -> Result<Msg, ZmqError>`
         *   Receives a message (`Msg`) according to the socket's pattern.
 This method will block (asynchronously) until a message is available or a timeout occurs (if `RCVTIMEO` is set).
 Check `msg.is_more()` for multi-part messages.
+    *   `pub async fn send_multipart(&self, frames: Vec<Msg>) -> Result<(), ZmqError>`
+        *   Sends a sequence of message frames atomically as one logical message.
+        *   For `ROUTER`: The first frame in `frames` MUST be the destination identity, followed by payload frames.
+The implementation inserts the required empty delimiter.
+        *   For `DEALER`: All frames are payload sent to a chosen peer, with an empty delimiter prepended automatically.
+        *   Other types may error or have type-specific behavior (e.g., PUSH might send all frames sequentially to one peer).
+        *   The caller should set `MsgFlags::MORE` correctly on the input `frames` to delineate parts of their logical application message; the last frame should not have `MORE` set.

 *   **Socket Options:**
     *   `pub async fn set_option(&self, option: i32, value: &[u8]) -> Result<(), ZmqError>`